joemoose/psiops/docs/index.md

 ### Spending Momentum

-You can spend your *momentum* to get bonuses or resist incoming consequences.
+You can spend your *momentum* to receive bonuses or resist incoming consequences.

 **ASSIST**: Consume 1 point of *momentum* to add *advantage* to an ally’s *action roll*.
 Doing this also exposes your character to the same risks.